A year of flux.

 What about salaries and compensation?

 Every 18 months, we step back and look at the various marketing jobs, to see how both the roles (job descriptions) and the compensation (salary and benefits) have changed.
-This will be the third sesquiannual (yes, there’s a word for “every-year-and-a-half”) marketing compensation report.
+This is our fourth Marketing Compensation Report.

 These marketing job salaries aren’t starting salaries.
-They are median total compensation numbers based on reports from 67,736 individuals with these marketing job titles from several data sources.
+They are median total compensation numbers based on reports from two sources: Glassdoor and PayScale from 67,000 individuals in the US from the last five years, with various marketing job titles.

 A few important caveats about this data: